Ukraine President Defends Movie Post To End Hostage Crisis - UrduPoint

 Kiev, (APP - UrduPoint / Pakistan Point News - 22nd Jul, 2020 ) :Ukrainian President Volodymyr Zelensky on Wednesday defended his decision to agree to a hostage-taker's bizarre demand that he post a movie recommendation to end a 12-hour stand-off.

-Zelensky described how he negotiated personally on Tuesday evening with a gunman who was holding 13 hostages on a bus in the western city of Lutsk.
+Zelensky described how he negotiated personally on Tuesday evening with a gunman who was holding 13 hostages on a bus in Lutsk, around 400 kilometres (250 miles) west of capital Kiev.

+The tense stand-off ended after the president agreed to post a video of himself recommending a 2005 US documentary narrated by actor Joaquin Phoenix called "Earthlings", which condemns humans' mistreatment of animals.

-"We have a result - everyone is alive.
-We are not fighting for (approval) ratings - we are fighting for life," Zelensky said in a statement of his decision, as some criticised him for giving in to the gunman's demands.
+"We have a result -- everyone is alive.
+We are not fighting for (approval) ratings -- we are fighting for life," Zelensky said in a statement, after some criticised him for giving in to the gunman's demands.

-The SBU security service said all 13 hostages were released unharmed after a police stand-off with the man, who had threatened to detonate an explosive device.
+The SBU security service said all the bus passengers were released unharmed.
+The hostage-taker had earlier fired shots and thrown an explosive package.

-The tense hostage situation ended after the president agreed to post a recommendation of a 2005 US documentary narrated by actor Joaquin Phoenix called "Earthlings," which condemns humans' mistreatment of animals.
+Interior Minister Arsen Avakov said Kryvosh, who was armed with a pistol, a rifle and a hand grenade, came out of the bus following the negotiations.

+Footage published by Ukrainian officials showed police escorting hostages away while armed special forces detained Kryvosh, lying face-down on the pavement.

-The SBU security service classed the incident as an "act of terror" and "hostage-taking" and Kryvosh could face up to 15 years in prison.
+The SBU security service classed the incident as an "act of terror" and "hostage-taking" and Kryvosh faces up to 15 years in prison.

+After the crisis ended, Zelensky deleted the short video he had posted.

+"Today loved ones can hug everybody who languished all day on the bus with a gun pointed at them," he wrote on Facebook.

 Natalia Delgyado, a Kiev-based Facebook user, wondered "whether Zelensky would have fulfilled the terrorist's demands if he had demanded public sex with a pig like in the plot of the Black Mirror episode".